diegoAndrade777/diegoFlix/README.md

 # Enter on frontend directory
 $ cd diegoflix
 $ npm install

+# If you have problems with concurrently:
+$ npm install concurrently

 $ npm start
 ```
 Check the application deployed at Vercel here: